 Musoshin is just a stone’s throw away from Kyoto’s oldest Zen temple Kenninji.
 Like most ramen restaurants, it’s not very big.
 It has seating for 12.

 This is my first encounter with average service in Kyoto.
-The atmosphere was cold and dull, the staff was expressionless half the time.
-The guy who greeted me though was helpful, he helped me with ordering the ramen from the ticket machine.
+The atmosphere was cold and dull, and the staff was expressionless half the time.
+The guy who greeted me though was helpful; he helped me with ordering the ramen from the ticket machine.

 I had the musoshin ramen with egg (¥ 830).
 The soup is thicker and creamier than any ramen soup I have had.
 It is almost like the consistency of a stew.
-On their website, it states that the musoshin soup is creamy and thick because of the different vegetables used and dissolving in the process creating this thick broth.
+Their website states that the musoshin soup is creamy and thick because of the different vegetables used and dissolving in the process creating this thick broth.
 I am not sure if I liked the thick consistency.
-The noodles didn’t seem like it was cooked thoroughly and the egg was cold.
+The noodles didn’t seem like it was cooked thoroughly, and the egg was cold.